jonp-h/TillerQuest/README.md

 #### Setup test env

 - First complete the above instructions
-- Create mongodb user and test database
+- Create Mongodb user and database
 - Create .env inside project folder (same folder as app/)
   - Create the following variables and replace the "..."